alexaspinalldev/Message-board/README.md

 ### Imagery

 All imagery for Message Board is from Canva, including the logo design and customisable graphics.
+The Message Board logo has been made available as a <a href="https://www.canva.com/design/DAGeDvOeI_E/ZyXe0WT5poslv3GVNi5maQ/view?utm_content=DAGeDvOeI_E&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink&mode=preview">template on Canva</a> for anyone choosing to customise their own version.

 <details><summary>View</summary>